bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js-115">115.
 Shuffle the Characters of a String</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The shuffleString function rearranges the characters of a given string in a random order.
+<p>The shuffleString function rearranges the characters of a given string in a
+random order.
 It does so by first splitting the string into an array of characters, then using the sort method with a random comparison function.
-Finally, the shuffled characters are rejoined to form a new string.
+Finally, the shuffled characters are rejoined to form a new string.</p>
 <pre>
 const shuffleString = (str) => str.split('').sort(() => 0.5 -
 Math.random()).join('');